Nissan Fairlady Z (S130): 1982–1983

-As in 1981 both turbo and naturally aspirated engines were offered, but non-turbo cars now used the uprated L20E for the Japanese market or the L28E for the export market, which on the 2.8 L version, due to increased compression, were rated at 145 hp rather than the earlier engine's 135 hp.
-The naturally aspirated 1982 Datsun 280ZX boasted a 0-60 mph time of 9.1 seconds, 1.2 seconds slower than the Corvette of the same year.
-The 280ZX Turbo manual had a 0-60 mph time of 7.4 seconds while the automatic managed to turn out 7.1 seconds.
-That compares to the Aston Martin Volante, which had a 0-60 mph time of 8.9 seconds at almost seven times the cost and the Ferrari 308GTSi which had a 0-60 mph time of 7.9 seconds.
-The only US-market car in 1982 to beat the Turbo ZX' acceleration figures was the Porsche 911SC, which was considered by most to be an exotic car.
+As in 1981, both turbo and naturally aspirated engines were offered, but non-turbo cars now used the uprated L20E for the Japanese market or the L28E for the export market, which on the 2.8 L version, due to increased compression, were rated at 145 hp rather than the earlier engine's 135 hp.
+The naturally aspirated 1982 Datsun 280ZX had a 0-60 mph time of 9.1 seconds, 1.2 seconds slower than the Corvette of the same year.
+The 280ZX Turbo manual had a 0-60 mph time of 7.4 seconds, while the automatic managed to turn out 7.1 seconds.
+That compares to the Aston Martin Volante, which had a 0-60 mph time of 8.9 seconds at almost seven times the cost, and the Ferrari 308GTSi, which had a 0-60 mph time of 7.9 seconds.
+The only US-market car in 1982 to beat the Turbo ZX' acceleration figures was the Porsche 911SC.
 This information can be referenced in the R&T Guide to Sports & GT Cars (1982).

-The (US market only) 280ZX Turbo was offered with a manual transmission; this was a Borg-Warner T-5 five-speed model.
+The (US market only) 280ZX Turbo was offered with a Borg-Warner T-5 5-speed manual transmission.
 This was one of the first Nissan and Japanese car in general which used a non-Japanese transmission; the T-5 was also used in the GM F-bodies and Ford Mustang in addition to numerous other American domestic vehicles.
 The T-5 was only available in 1982 and 1983 after which Nissan USA phased in the use of local automotive components - the 1981 Turbo had only been available with an automatic.
 Hitherto mainly sold in the US, in the second half of 1983 the 280ZXT Turbo also became available in Germany.
 It was the fastest, most expensive, and most powerful (with 200 PS) Japanese car offered to that point in Germany.